Nervosys/Botnix/botnix/doc/manual/installation/installing-from-other-distro.section.md

 # Installing from another Linux distribution {#sec-installing-from-other-distro}

-Because Nix (the package manager) & Nixpkgs (the Nix packages collection) can both be installed on any (most?)
+Because Nix (the package manager) & Botpkgs (the Nix packages collection) can both be installed on any (most?)
 Linux distributions, they can be used to install Botnix in various creative ways.
 You can, for
 instance: